Datavisualiatie-UGent/project-dv24-6/docs/index.md

 <div style="display: flex; flex-direction: column; justify-content: center; align-items: center; height: 95%; width: 100%">

 <i style="font-size: 20px; width: 1000px">
-Every big movie studio wants to make a great movie that creates a lot of revenue, but where to start.
+Every big movie studio wants to make a great movie that creates a lot of revenue.
+But where do you start?
 There are a lot of options to choose from.
-Which genre creates the most money.
-Which actor attracts people to the cinema.
+Which genre creates the most money?
+Which actor attracts people to the cinema?
 We did a study on the dataset of IMDB's Top 5000 movies to create a clear conclusion.
-We hope this helps your studio for making a good and profitable movie.
+We hope this helps your studio with  making a good and profitable movie.
 </i>